- Parent Category: Lower-Intermediate Skill Builders

 Do your homework if you want to pass the course!

 All three sentences offer advice.
-The first sentence is the weakest.
+The first sentence is the softest.
 The second sentence is a little forceful, but the listener may still ignore the speaker.
 However, the listener should definitely follow the speaker's advice in the third sentence.

-Is there additional information on imperatives?
+Is there additional information on the imperative mood?

 Yes.
 Both always and never may be added to imperatives to state always-true situations.
 These adverbs of frequency must come before the verb.